Many people have a romance vs. reality view of prepping.

 Romance sounds great.
 However, reality sucks.

 Preparedness is fun to talk about and plan.
-Unfortunately, the reality of what we are planning for is anything but nice.
+Unfortunately, the reality of what we are planning for is anything but pleasant.

 If we have to put our worst-case scenarios plans into action, then we may be in for a tough time.